The Aha! Moment: How to Find It, Examples, UX Tips

 flipboard-new-user-onboarding-setup

-Either way, personalizing the journey for your users is a great first step for guiding them to their aha moment.
+Either way, personalizing the journey for your users is a significant first step for guiding them to their aha moment.

 Let’s look at Airbnb to see an example of a frictionless user experience.
-Airbnb removes friction for its users by allowing them to browse through listings without even being logged into the platform.
+Airbnb removes friction for its users by allowing them to browse through listings even without being logged into the platform.

 how-airbnb-reduces-user-friction-during-aha-journey